NeuralSakshi/demo/README.md

-# demo
+# Nural-demo
-this is my first Git Repository.
+This is my first Git Repository.
+Author-Sakshi